junxit/us-congress-bills-119/metadata.md

 - 2025-02-12 — Introduced in House
 - 2025-02-12 — Introduced in House
 - 2025-02-12 — Referred to the House Committee on House Administration.
+- 2025-03-31 — Considered under suspension of the rules. (consideration: CR H1345
+- 2025-03-31 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1234.
+- 2025-03-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-03-31 — Mrs. Bice moved to suspend the rules and pass the bill.
+- 2025-03-31 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1345-1346)
+- 2025-03-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.